 Primaloft insulation gives a high level of warmth, but without having to carry around lots of extra weight

 Unlike down, the unique Primaloft insulation keeps working even when wet, so you don’t need to worry about getting caught in a downpour

-- Insulating mid or outer later for colder conditions
+- Insulating mid or outer layer

 - 60gsm Primaloft® Gold insulation